Whatsapp Icon

 • HPV Vaccination: Human Papillomavirus (HPV) is linked to a significant number of penile cancer cases.
 Getting the HPV vaccine, especially for boys and young men, can significantly reduce the risk of developing this type of cancer.

-• Practicing Good Hygiene: Regular and thorough cleaning of the genital area helps prevent infections that can escalate into cancer.
+• Practising Good Hygiene: Regular and thorough cleaning of the genital area helps prevent infections that can escalate into cancer.
 This includes pulling back the foreskin to clean underneath if you're uncircumcised.

 • Safe Sexual Practices: Using condoms and limiting the number of sexual partners reduces the risk of HPV infection, subsequently decreasing the likelihood of penile cancer.